ajalt/clikt/docs/documenting.md

 ## Preformatting Paragraphs

 By default, Clikt will rewrap all paragraphs in your text to the terminal width.
-This can be undesirable if you have some preformatted text, such as a bulleted list.
+This can be undesirable if you have some preformatted text, such as source code or a bulleted list.

 You can preformat a paragraph by surrounding it with markdown-style triple backticks.
 The backticks will be removed from the output, and if the backticks are on a line by themselves, the line will be